jfoote/burp-git-bridge/README.md

 # Git Bridge extension for Burp Suite Pro

-The Git Bridge plugin lets Burp users store and share findings and other Burp items via git.
+The Git Bridge plugin lets Burp users store Burp data and collaborate via git.
 Users can right-click supported items in Burp to send them to a git repo and use the Git Bridge tab to send items back to their respective Burp tools.

 ## How to Use